 Companies that find themselves in the “gray” area, and there are tens of thousands of such companies around the country, may wish to evaluate their current degree of IC compliance and then take steps to considerably enhance their level of compliance.

 Companies whose IC compliance is already at a high level can also benefit considerably by some restructuring, re-documentation and/or re-implementation of their IC relationships.
 The IC legal landscape has been for many years and remains in flux.
 Structures and agreements that once seemed safe may contain legal cracks that need repair.
 Take, for example, FedEx, a company with top in-house and outside counsel.
-As noted in a number of blog posts, its independent contractor agreement, which may at one time have been regarded as state-of-the-art, was recently found by two federal appellate courts to have created an employee relationship with its Ground Division drivers, instead of the IC relationship for which it was intended to establish.
+Its independent contractor agreement, which may at one time have been regarded as state-of-the-art, was recently found by two federal appellate courts to have created an employee relationship with its Ground Division drivers, instead of the IC relationship for which it was intended to establish.

 Other alternatives may include reclassification (either voluntarily or through a governmental program or arrangement) or redistribution through the use of a knowledgeable fee-based workforce management firm.
 These alternatives, though, can involve a considerable cost – and they are not risk-free if not accomplished in an effective manner.

-Another way in which such companies in the “gray” area can seek to minimize the likelihood of class action lawsuits is with a state-of-the-art arbitration clause with class action waiver, drafted in a manner that avoids the legal issues presently under review by the U.S. Supreme Court.
+Another way in which such companies in the “gray” area (as well as those already at a high level of IC compliance) can seek to minimize the likelihood of class action lawsuits is with a state-of-the-art arbitration clause with class action waiver, drafted in a manner that avoids the legal issues presently under review by the U.S. Supreme Court.

 Written by Richard Reibstein